hel-mefe/Nginx-similar-webserver-42/README.md

 ## TO DO ##
 - rebuilding is_file function.
 - adding 302 redirection if URL does not terminate with slash.
-- rebuilding status handlers and NOT harcode them !!!!!!!
+- rebuilding status handlers and NOT hardcoding them !!!!!!!
 - checking KEEP ALIVE in disconnect_client not in GET !!!!!!
 - rebuilding fill_response to fit all METHODS not just GET !!!!!
 -